 - IDEs that support Node.js: most code editors work well with Node.js, but the best ones are WebStorm, Atom, and VS Code.

 - Node.js frameworks: they offer templates, libraries, automation features, display interfaces that make development easier.
-Best Node.js frameworks on the market are Meteor, Express.js, Koa.js, but there are more.
+The best Node.js frameworks on the market are Meteor, Express.js, Koa.js, but there are more.

 One of the main advantages of Node.js software development is that it’s a language designed with backend development in mind.
 Unlike general-purpose languages (Java, Python, etc.), its functionality is not overly complex because the runtime environment doesn’t aim to cover many niches simultaneously.
 For example, Node.js vs Ruby on Rails.

 Let’s take a look at other advantages of Node.js web application development.

 What Are the Advantages of Node.js Web Application Development?

 Lately, companies have been actively switching from their backend tech stacks to Node.js.
-LinkedIn chose Node.js over Ruby on Rails because it handled increasing workload better and helped reduce the number of servers in 10 times.
+LinkedIn chose Node.js over Ruby on Rails because it handled increasing workload better and helped reduce the number of servers by 10 times.
 PayPal and Netflix did a similar thing, only they had an intention to change their architecture to microservices.
-Let’s see why your company might want to consider Serverless app development with Node.js in a web project.
+Let’s take a closer look at the reasons to choose Node.JS for web app development.

 Powerful tech stack for web development